The subgrid scale pressure field of scale-enriched Large Eddy Simulations using Gabor modes: Introduction

 The physical restrictions on the size of the enriched sub-domains (formally referred to as \textit{quasi-homogeneous regions} \cite{GhateJFM2017}), and thereby the region of the domain influenced by Eq. (\ref{Synthesized field}), is bounded by two requirements: 1) it must be significantly larger than the largest scale to be enriched and 2) it must not be so large that the quasi-homogeneity assumption breaks down.
 Further details regarding the reconstruction of the small scale velocity field can be found in Ghate (2018) \cite{GhateThesis}.

 Under this construct Ghate \& Lele (2017, 2020) \cite{GhateJFM2017,ghate2020broadband} have shown that scale enrichment is capable of predicting a physically accurate small-scale velocity field when compared to higher fidelity simulations.
 A summary of the method and key results are included in section \ref{Energetics} so that the background required for the present development is concisely available.
-Section \ref{Pressure} demonstrates the enrichment method's ability to represent subgrid scale contribution to the pressure field in the context of incompressible homogeneous isotropic turbulence.
+Section \ref{Pressure} demonstrates the enrichment method's ability to represent the subgrid scale contribution to the pressure field in the context of incompressible homogeneous isotropic turbulence.
+Two test cases are considered in this section: statistically-steady (i.e. forced) HIT and decaying HIT.
+Both simulations mimic the $\text{Re} \to \infty$ limit by setting the molecular viscosity to zero.
+For comparison, results from a finite Re DNS are included in appendix \ref{Appendix - Finite Re DNS}.
 We end with some broader comments on the results and its extension.